raspberrypilearning/build-a-buggy/en/step_1.md

 - 4 × AA batteries
 - Ball caster
 - Wire or jumper leads
-- A USB Battery pack
+- USB power bank
 - Screw driver
-- Soldering iron and solder
 - Wire strippers
-- Small cardboard or plastic box and glue/tape
+- Small cardboard or plastic box
+- Adhesives (duct tape/putty/glue)
+- Soldering iron and solder (if your motors' wires are not already attached)

+If you are planning to add autonomous capability (self-driving) to your robot buggy, then you will need these additional optional bits:

 #### Optional additional components
 - Breadboard
 - VL53L0X time-of-flight range finder or ultrasonic distance sensor
 - 2 × line following sensors
-- 18650 battery, battery clip, USB charge/discharge board (or USB power bank) You can view all the required components on this [AliExpress Wish List](https://my.aliexpress.com/wishlist/shared.htm?groupId=100000000943756&shortkey=i6BnQZNJ&addresstype=600), but they can be ordered/bought anywhere, and alternatives are available.

-### Software
-- The latest version of the Raspbian operating system

-### Additional extras
-- Small cardboard box
-- Adhesives (duct tape/putty/glue)

---- /collapse ---